 Prize for graduate's stunning cytoskeleton image

-A researcher trained in the Department of Chemistry has captured an award-winning image of protein fibres inside a single cell.
+A Biomedical Science researcher who trained in our Department of Chemistry has captured an award-winning image of protein fibres inside a single cell.

 Paul Jarman submitted the actin cytoskeleton image to the Chemistry in Pictures feature run by Chemical and Engineering News, who made it their image of the month for November 2017.